 Best Potting Soil for Weed

-So what is the best soil for marijuana?
-Getting a soil that has good drainage, good water retention and the perfect texture, all bagged up into a soil with the well-balanced cannabis nutrients in South Africa – is the aim here.
+So what is the best cannabis soil?
+Getting a soil that has good drainage, good water retention and the perfect texture, all bagged up along with well-balanced cannabis nutrients in South Africa is the aim here.

 Here are some choices of the best soils for marijuana.
-They can be mixed up to create the perfect soil for growing cannabis plants:
+They can be used alone or mixed up to create the perfect soil for growing cannabis plants:

 Freedom Farms Soil Premium Growing Medium

-This organic blend is formulated in South Africa mainly for organic growing practices and organic nutrients, which means its good soil for cannabis.
+This organic South African soil is formulated mainly for organic growing practices and organic nutrients, which means it’s good soil for cannabis.